ubedzz49/Automation_myntra/README.md

 # Automation_myntra
-Web Scraper
+Web Scraper.
-Refer to code to see comments
+ Refer to code to see comments.
 Will update readme before 21st Apr